mnlipp/osgi-getting-started/Bndtools.md

 In order to be able to work with Bndtools without problems, you need a so called configuration project.
 Bndtools is a great Eclipse plugin, but ... during the last three years there has never been a version which was distributed with up-to-date templates for the wizard that creates the configuration project (or a bundle project).
-So open "Window/Preferences/Bndtools/Repositories", "Enable templates repositories" and restart Eclipse.
+So open "Window/Preferences/Bndtools/Repositories", "Enable templates repositories" and restart Eclipse[^templDefault].

+[^templDefault]: No idea why they don't make this the default seeting.

 Now use the wizard to create a "Bndtools OSGi Workspace" (File/New/Other/Bndtools).
-Choose the "Minimal workspace", anything else is outdated.
+Choose the "Minimal workspace", everything else is outdated.
 You'll see a project `cnf` having been created in your workspace.
 Ignore it for the time being.
 Use the wizard again and create a new "Bndtools OSGi Project".
 Choose the Bndtools/Empty template and use `SimpleBundle-bnd` as project name.

 Have a look at the `generated` folder in `SimpleBundle-bnd`.
 Double-click on `SimpleBundle-bnd.jar` (ignore the error dialog) and then&mdash;in the "Jar File Viewer" that